 Do Pros Use Tee With Irons?
 (Explained)

-I love the game of golf and it has never been more popular over the last couple years.
+I love the game of golf, and it has never been more popular over the last couple of years.
 According to the Professional Golfer’s Association (PGA), there are around 27,000 golf professionals.

-Each of these professionals has a different style, tendency when on the golf course.
+Each of these professionals has a different style and tendency when on the golf course.
 This is especially the case when it comes to using tees with irons.
 So do professional golfers use a tee with an iron?

-So in this article, let’s dive deeper to see the situations that a pro golfer would use tee with irons and then help you decide if that is something you should do as well.
+So in this article, let’s dive deeper to see the situations in which a pro golfer would use a tee with irons and then help you decide if that is something you should do as well.

 What Golf Tees Do Most Professionals Use?

-If you play golf, you know that there is always new technology making its way onto the market.
+If you play golf, you know that new technology is always making its way onto the market.

 The new technology includes new tees, clubs, balls, and more.
 For tees, though, most professionals will keep it simple.